ailequal/hackintosh/HOLLYWOOD/README.md

 The SMBIOS is set to iMac19,1.

+The USB mapping has excluded the integrated motherboard's bluetooth and wifi features.
+Also the two red USB ports on the rear of the motherboard are only enabled as USB3.

 Double check that SecureBootModel is set to 'Disabled', otherwise you will be stuck in an endless bootloop.

-A custom kext for USB mapping is not (yet) included, so the XhciPortLimit is set to True.
+A custom kext for USB mapping is included, so the XhciPortLimit is set to False.

 ### acpi